-The Board has established formal practices to evaluate the performance of the Board, committees, Non-Executive Directors, the Chief Executive Officer, and senior management.
+The Board have established formal practices to evaluate the performance of the Board, committees, nonexecutive directors, the Chief Executive Officer, and senior management.
 Details of these practices are described in the Corporate Governance Plan available on the Company's website.
-No formal performance evaluation of the Board or individual Directors took place during the year.
+No formal performance evaluation of the Board or individual directors took place during the year.